 We always see stories of big-name resignations in the news and on social media.
 Managers of hedge funds quit with long letters that call out major stakeholders or executive leaders.
 Other managers resign with viral videos, full-page spreads in national newspapers – or in different, loud, public ways.

-Whether you’re dealing with an uncooperative team, a negative company culture, or other challenging factors, sometimes it really is an easy decision to resign from a role.
+Whether you’re dealing with an uncooperative team, a negative company culture, or other challenging factors, sometimes it is easy to resign from a role.
 Then in other cases, it may not be as clear-cut.

 When to stay longer in a job

-However, once you’ve done all you can on your side, look for the following signs that resigning may be the only solution.
+However, once you’ve done all you can on your side, look for signs that resigning may be the only solution.